zcash/zips/zip-XXXX.rst

 These reports may be either organization-wide, or restricted to the income, expenses and work associated with the receipt of Dev Fund.

-It is expected that ECC, Zfnd and Major Grant recipient will be focused primarily (in their attention and resources) on Zcash.
-Thus, they must promptly
+It is expected that ECC, ZF and Major Grant recipient will be focused primarily (in their attention and resources) on Zcash.
+Thus, they must promptly disclose:
-disclose:

 * Any major activity they perform (even if not supported by the Dev Fund) that is not in the interest of the general Zcash ecosystem.
 * Any conflict of interest with the general success of the Zcash ecosystem

-ECC, Zfnd and grant recipients must promptly disclose any security of privacy risks that may affect users of Zcash (by responsible disclosure under confidence to the pertinent developers, where applicable).
+ECC, ZF and grant recipients must promptly disclose any security of privacy risks that may affect users of Zcash (by responsible disclosure under confidence to the pertinent developers, where applicable).

-ECC's reports, and Zfnd's annual report on its non-grant operations, should be at least as detailed as grant proposals/reports submitted by other funded parties, and satisfy similar levels of public scrutiny.
+ECC's reports, and ZF's annual report on its non-grant operations, should be at least as detailed as grant proposals/reports submitted by other funded parties, and satisfy similar levels of public scrutiny.

 All substantial software whose development was funded by the Dev Fund should be released under an Open Source license (as defined by the Open Source Initiative), preferably the MIT license.

 Enforcement
 ~~~~~~~~~~~

-For grant recipients, these conditions should be included in their contract with
+For grant recipients, these conditions should be included in their contract
-Zfnd, such that substantial violation, not promptly remedied, will cause
+with ZF, such that substantial violation, not promptly remedied, will cause
-forfeiture of their grant funds and their return to Zfnd.
+forfeiture of their grant funds and their return to ZF.

-ECC and Zfnd will contractually commit to each other to fulfill these
+ECC and ZF will contractually commit to each other to fulfill these
 conditions, and the prescribed use of funds, such that substantial violation,
 not promptly remedied, will permit the other party to issue a modified version
 of Zcash node software that removes the violating party's Dev Fund slice, and
 use the Zcash trademark for this modified version.
 The slice's funds will be
-reassigned to Zfnd-MG (whose integrity is legally protected by the Restricted Fund
+reassigned to ZF-MG (whose integrity is legally protected by the Restricted
-treatment).
+Fund treatment).

 Future Community Governance
 ===========================

-Decentralized community governance is used in this proposal in the following places:
+Decentralized community governance is used in this proposal in the following
+places:

-1. As advisory input to the `Zfnd-MG slice (Zcash Foundation, for major grants)`_.
+1. As advisory input to the `ZF-MG slice (Zcash Foundation, for major grants)`_.

 2. For changing the `Funding Target and Volatility Reserve`_ (which is an
-   incentive for ECC and Zfnd to *create* the voting mechanism).
+   incentive for ECC and ZF to *create* the voting mechanism).

-3. In Zfnd's future board composition (see below).
+3. In ZF's future board composition (see below).

-It is highly desirable to develop robust means of decentralized community voting
+It is highly desirable to develop robust means of decentralized community
-and governance, and to integrate them into all of the above processes, by the
+voting and governance, and to integrate them into all of the above processes,
-end of 2021.
-ECC and Zfnd should place high priority on such development and its
+by the end of 2021.
+ECC and ZF should place high priority on such development
-deployment, in their activities and grant selection.
+and its deployment, in their activities and grant selection.

-Zfnd Board Composition
+ZF Board Composition
 ======================

-Zfnd should formally integrate robust means of decentralized community voting
+ZF should formally integrate robust means of decentralized community voting
-into its Board of Director elections, in a way that is consistent with Zfnd's
+into its Board of Director elections, in a way that is consistent with ZF's
 mission and values.
-Zfnd should lead the process for determining and
+ZF should lead the process for determining and
 implementing this, legally and technically, by the end of 2021.

-Members of Zfnd's Board of Directors must not hold equity in ECC or have current
+Members of ZF's Board of Directors must not hold equity in ECC or have current
 business or employment relationships with ECC.

 Grace period: members of the board who hold ECC equity (but do not have other
-current relationships to ECC) may dispose of their equity, or quit the Board, by
+current relationships to ECC) may dispose of their equity, or quit the Board,
-1 March 2021.
-(The grace period is to allow for orderly replacement, and also to
+by 1 March 2021.
+(The grace period is to allow for orderly replacement, and
-allow time for ECC corporate reorganization related to Dev Fund receipt, which
+also to allow time for ECC corporate reorganization related to Dev Fund
-may affect how disposition of equity would be executed.)
+receipt, which may affect how disposition of equity would be executed.)

 Disclosures